Quick Facts

 What is the most expensive Yu-Gi-Oh! card ever sold?

-The Tournament Black Luster Soldier is the most valuable Yu-Gi-Oh! card, with an estimated value of over $2 million.
+The Tournament Black Luster Soldier is the most valuable Yu-Gi-Oh! card, with a reported value of around $2 million.
 This one-of-a-kind card was awarded as the grand prize at the first Yu-Gi-Oh! tournament in 1999 and is printed on stainless steel, making it unique in every way.
+The figure comes from a reported private sale rather than a public auction.

 Are Yu-Gi-Oh! cards worth more than Pokemon cards?